 How To Control Desert Rose Pests And Diseases

 Treating your Adenium plants or Desert Rose for pests and diseases is thankfully not too difficult, although it may need some TLC afterward to regain its former glory.

-Prevention is a great way to reduce the risks of a problem and should always be considered.
+Prevention is a great way to reduce the risks of the most common problems and should always be considered.

-As mentioned, there are four major garden pests that will attack desert rose plants.
+As mentioned, four major garden insect pests will attack desert rose plants.

 Aphids, mealybugs, and scale are all related, while spider mites are a type of tiny arachnid.

 All four species love to hide on the undersides of leaves and will drink the sap, causing leaves to turn yellow and eventually die.

 Additionally, some of the sap will pass through their bodies, creating sticky feces known as honeydew.